LMV5/a-rent/README.md

 ## Credits:

 This project was created by Marina Lapteva.
+It was inspired by tutorials and resources available online for learning web development.